 we're not picky about formatting, but we appreciate 12-pt, standard serif fonts (e.g. times new roman, garamond, etc.). double spacing is great, but if your piece is formatted otherwise, send us a .pdf copy as well so it is published correctly!

-please allow up to ten days for a response. if you haven't received word back from us by then, you may send us a query. our average deliberation period is about five days, but this has been known to fluctuate between one day and one week.
+please allow up to two weeks for a response. if you haven't received word back from us by then, you may send us a query. our average deliberation period is about 10-12 days, but this has been known to fluctuate between one day and two weeks.

 we welcome simultaneous submissions, but we ask that if your piece is accepted elsewhere, please notify us immediately via an email withdrawal (also to firstname.lastname@example.org, preferably in the same thread). we will toast to your success!